RenderKit/openvkl/doc/api.md

 In a very similar API to `vklComputeSample`, `vklComputeGradient` queries the value gradient at an object space coordinate.
 Again, a scalar API, now returning a vec3f instead of a float.
 NaN values are returned for points outside the volume.
+The time value, which must be between 0 and 1, specifies the sampling time.
+For temporally constant volumes, this value has no effect.

     vkl_vec3f vklComputeGradient(VKLSampler sampler,
                                  const vkl_vec3f *objectCoordinates,
-                                 unsigned int attributeIndex);
+                                 unsigned int attributeIndex,
+                                 float time);

 Vector versions are also provided: